microsoft/OnnxRuntime-UnrealEngine/README.md

 To select one of the other preloaded models or one that you added yourself.
 - Select the `StyleTransferConfig` blueprint from the `Outliner`
 - In the `Details` under the `Default` section find the `Neural Network` property and select the dropdown.
-You will see a list of models avavilable.
+You will see a list of models available.

 <img width="1265" alt="image" src="https://user-images.githubusercontent.com/46505951/163626096-9500b5d1-3862-4c33-a545-87e09f4157db.png">